 How do you build a more aligned and engaged workforce in a rapidly evolving world?
 How can women play a vital role in surmounting such challenges?

 At Fortune’s August 2019 Business Roundtable, it was universally acknowledged that the best chance a company has of surviving and growing in these times of turmoil is to have a clear sense of purpose - the WHY - for its workforce.

 Event 2: The Science behind it

-Fortune 500 companies (with a predominantly women CXO percentage) generated nearly 3X returns in comparison to those listed on the S&P 500 (and which were herded by men, mostly).
+Fortune 500 companies (with a predominantly women CXO percentage) generated nearly 3X returns compared to those listed on the S&P 500 (and which were mostly herded by men).
 Why?
-According to a majority of respondents in some of these surveys, these organizations are more ‘purpose-driven’-- the pinnacle of flower power and women-leadership role.
+According to most respondents in some of these surveys, these organizations are more ‘purpose-driven’-- the pinnacle of flower power and women-leadership role.

 Back to Purpose -the secret sauce, then.
 So what makes women more purposeful in the corporate context?

 The other difference is oxytocin.
-A hormone and a neurotransmitter produced in the hypothalamus, oxytocin has proven effects on our social behavior.
-Lightly called the ‘Hug Hormone’, oxytocin generates ‘trust’.
-Trust is a vital ingredient in creating an ecosystem of trust, security, and bonding in a team, which in turn makes us more creative, productive, and happy.
-Women produce more oxytocin than men, meaning that workplaces that promote women would ‘naturally’ be ‘Great Places to Work’.
+A hormone and a neurotransmitter produced in the hypothalamus, oxytocin, has proven to affect our social behavior.
+Lightly called the ‘Hug Hormone,’ oxytocin generates ‘trust’.
+Trust is a vital ingredient in creating an ecosystem of trust, security, and bonding in a team, making us more creative, productive, and happy.
+Women produce more oxytocin than men, meaning that workplaces that promote women would ‘naturally’ be ‘Great Places to Work.’

 Make employees ‘genuinely’ believe in the business purpose.